West Virginia Teachers Demand To Be Heard As They Embark On Another Strike

 “After years of ruining our state’s public education system, the teacher union bosses have finally lost their grip on the Legislature and seemingly have lost their grip on reality.
 Locking our students out of schools because the teachers union bosses have lost is an embarrassment for our state.”

-Legislators feel that it is premature for teachers to take such drastic action to protest a bill that has only just been announced.
+Furthermore, legislators feel that it is premature for teachers to take such drastic action to protest a bill that has only just been announced.